neoclide/coc-python/Readme.md

 :CocInstall coc-python
 ```

-**Note:** lastest master of [coc.nvim](https://github.com/neoclide/coc.nvim)
+**Note:** the latest master of [coc.nvim](https://github.com/neoclide/coc.nvim)
-required to make it work.
+is required to make it work.

 ## Optional steps

-- To use Microsoft Python Language Server, add `"python.jediEnabled": false` in your settings file.
+- To use the Microsoft Python Language Server, add `"python.jediEnabled": false` in your settings file.
-- When jedi is not enabled, Language server would be downloaded, make sure you have coc statusline integrated, checkout `:h coc-status`.
+- When jedi is not enabled, the language server will be downloaded.
+Make sure you have coc statusline integrated, check out `:h coc-status`.
 - [Install a linter](https://code.visualstudio.com/docs/python/linting) to get errors and warnings -- you can further customize linting rules to fit your needs.
 - Select your preferred Python interpreter/version/environment using the `Select Interpreter` command.
   - By default we use the one that's on your path.